Twiggly Kids who do chores without being asked

 They start saving, not just spending

 Kids earn points and choose what to spend them on — but first they have to wait.
-That patience is one of the strongest predictors of adult health, wealth and wellbeing.
+That patience is one of the strongest predictors of adult health, wealth and a lower risk of trouble with the law.

 Tasks become automatic

 After a week, kids stop needing reminders.
 After a month, they just do it.
-Visual streaks make their own consistency impossible to ignore.
+Twiggly's visual streaks make their own consistency impossible to ignore.

 You stop being the bad guy

-The app sends the reminders.
-You just approve with a tap.
+Twiggly sends the reminders and notifications, so you just approve completed tasks with a tap.
 No more repeating yourself three times before dinner.

 You know why it works